 2. Don’t work in the same place every day

 I have my own office desk at home but I rarely use it.
 I just place all my work stuff there but I don’t really work there.
+Not all the time, at least.

 I usually work sitting on my comfy chair or at the dining table.
+Sometimes I bring my mama’s portable table in the garden and work there.

 Right now I’m typing this in our nipa hut where I’ve been working for the past few days because the summer heat is killing me.

 I’ve lived on my own several times so when I find a place to stay, I make sure that there are different spaces where I can work.
-The last place I lived at alone was a condo unit in Cagayan de Oro and even though it was small, I can comfortable work at the dining table, living room sofa and in my room.
+The last place I lived at alone was a condo unit in Cagayan de Oro and even though it was small, I can comfortably work at the dining table, living room sofa and in my room.
 It is also close to a mall where I can easily work at coffee shops.

 I used to work in cafes a lot but this year since I came home from my Europe trip, I’ve been working in our home most of the time.

 What I miss right now is being able to work in the beach, sipping a cold mango shake and my feet on the sand with relaxing wave sounds in the background.
 Ah, great times.
 I remember staying in an island for a week and worked from the beach every day.
 I would pack up books and my laptop and find a sun bed.
 I start working on my laptop and take a break by swimming or reading a book.
-Now that I’m writing about it, i just might do it again.
+Now that I’m writing about it, I just might do it again.
 LOL.

 3. Find out what fuels your productivity